 We do not have a minimum GPA requirement, but most admitted students (middle 80%) have a GPA between 3.3 and 3.9, with an overall average of 3.6.

-GMAT test scores are valid for five years from the date you took the test.
-Ross keeps submitted GMAT scores on file for two years.
+GMAT and GRE test scores are valid for five years from the date you took the test.

 Academic institutions generally receive scores within 10 business days after the test is taken.
-If you are uncertain as to whether we will receive your official scores by the deadline, please upload your unofficial score report with your online application, or email it to us: firstname.lastname@example.org.
+Additionally, you will self report and upload your unofficial score report in your online application.

-TOEFL scores are valid for two years from the date of the exam.
+TOEFL or IELTS scores are valid for two years from the date of the exam.
 Your application submission must occur within this two-year period.

 Students in the Ross MM program will fund their degree primarily through loans and personal savings.